ekumenlabs/fruit_detection/README.md

 xhost +si:localuser:root
 ```

-3. Running the NVidia Omniverse together with Google Chrome yields errors when opening the simulator.
+3. Running the NVIDIA Omniverse™ together with Google Chrome yields errors when opening the simulator.
 What do I do?

 We faced some situations in which precedence of access to the GPU yields to race conditions between these two programs.
 One possible solution is to do the following: